Research Agent

 • Synthesizes findings into a clear summary with citations

-• Saves the entire run tree to a .tine file for inspection and forking
+• Saves the entire run graph to a .tine file for inspection and forking

 Prerequisites